 Seth and William Diamond take over the artwork.
 Instead of a retro-futuristic look, we instead just get a retro look: Everything looks like it’s happening in the 30s, all of a sudden.

-I mean, there’s still odd-looking buildings in the backgrounds, but they don’t make any sense and look like after-thoughts instead of the central issue, like they were in the first four issues.
+I mean, there’s still odd-looking buildings in the backgrounds, but they don’t make any sense and look like after-thoughts instead of being the point, like they were in the first four issues.

 Jay Kennedy writes in to express concern with the book after Los Bros left, and Motter writes (and I’m paraphrasing very, very slightly) HOW DARE YOU!
-EVERYTHING ON THESE PAGES IS MY IDEA!
+EVERYTHING EVER IN MISTER X IS MY IDEA!
 ME ME ME I DID IT ALL!

 Motter seems to think that it’s a riveting mystery to find out what Mister X’s real name is, but in his two issues (so far) he’s given us no reason to care, because there’s no personality behind any of those names.
 IS HIS NAME JOE!
 OR JOHN!
 YOU MUST BE SO EXITED TO FIND OUT!
 Er, no?